anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Don't watch the clock; do what it does.
-Keep going.
+Quote: Lose an hour in the morning, and you will spend all day looking for it.

-By: Sam Levenson
+By: Richard Whately